 - 3.1.5 Documents in the Earl of Stamford's papers list several mills within the Barony of Dunham Massey in 1374, including Bollington Mill (EGR 2/1/1/1 and 2/1/1/2 John Rylands Library, Manchester, cited in Faulkner 2005, 25).
 In 1380, there is a detailed account of the cost of Bollington Mill, suggesting either that the existing mill was being renovated or reconstructed, or possibly that this was a new structure in a new location.
 The document includes costs for 'parts, for building and cutting and working on the guides of the wheels of the said mill'; 'work on the weir'; and for the manufacture of a new hopper.
-The costs listed also include 'making four traps for the fishery at Bolynton' and 'salt bought for eels', indicating the association of the mill with fish traps (ibid).
-In the fifteenth century, the mill and the associated fishing rights were held by Henry de Mascy, the bailiff of the manor and lordship of Dunham Massey (EGR 2/1/1/3/1 John Rylands Library, Manchester, cited in Faulkner 2005, 26). - 3.1.6 Further building work at the mill is evident in 1413, with a document listing costs, including: 'for excavation for the mill and for transport of timber and for work on making and transport of the millstones and also for mowing the heath land', and 'for roofing the said mill', suggesting a major rebuild of the mill (EGR 2/1/2/2 John Rylands Library, Manchester, cited in Faulkner 2005, 11 and 28).
-The mill was also repaired in 1416-7, as a document lists a cost for this and for land purchased for the repair, possibly as a way of supplying the timber required for the repairs (EGR 2/1/2/5 John Rylands Library, Manchester, cited in Faulkner 2005, 11 and 28).
+The costs listed also include 'making four traps for the fishery at Bolynton' and 'salt bought for eels', indicating the associated fishing rights were held by Henry de Mascy, the bailiff of the manor and lordship of Dunham Massey (EGR 2/1/1/3/1 John Rylands Library, Manchester, cited in Faulkner 2005, 26). - 3.1.6 Further building work at the mill is evident in 1413, with a document listing costs, including: 'for excavation for the mill and for transport of timber and for work on making and transport of the millstones and also for mowing the heath land', and 'for roofing the said mill', suggesting a major rebuild of the mill (EGR 2/1/2/2 John Rylands Library, Manchester, cited in Faulkner 2005, 11 and 28).
+The mill was also repaired in 1416-7, as a document lists a cost for this and for land purchased for the repair, possibly as a way of supplying the timber required for the repairs (EGR 2/1/2/5 - John Rylands Library, Manchester, cited in Faulkner 2005, 11 and 28).